 Step 2 - If the school/division leadership concurs with an off-cycle faculty recruitment, the sponsoring department must complete a Request for Target of Opportunity (TOP) Faculty Search Waiver.

-Step 3 – An authorized representative from the Dean’s Office submits an online request for TOP Funding through the JHU Online Proposal and Award system (beginning December 3, 2015).
+Step 3 – An authorized representative from the Dean’s Office submits an online request for TOP Funding through the JHU Online Proposal and Award system (new deadline to be announced).
 Submissions must include the following information:

 - Candidate’s CV